jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

     a) Install the openRC init system via ```sudo apt-get install openrc```
     b) The install process asks you to run a command after succesful install: ```for file in /etc/rc0.d/K*; do s=`basename $(readlink "$file")` ; /etc/init.d/$s stop; done```  explain what this command is doing.
     c) Reboot the system and take a screenshot of the output of the ```ps -ef``` command focusing on PID 1.
+1) What would be the command to change the systemd target runlevel to recovery mode?
+Execute this command and take a screenshot of the result.
+1) Review the content of the mysql.service file, list the contents of the ```[Install]``` header that must load before and after the mysql service starts.

 #### Footnotes